solidjs-community/solid-primitives/packages/refs/README.md

 - [`Ref`](#Ref) - Get up-to-date reference to a single child element.
 - [`Refs`](#Refs) - Get up-to-date references of the multiple children elements.
 - [`Key`](#Key) - Causes the children to rerender when the `key` changes.
+- [`Remote`](#Remote) - Applies all JSX attributes, special attributes, event listeners and inserts passed children to the target element.

 ## Installation